sjkadali/good-books/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a project done using reactjs based on some online tutorials.

 ## Live Demo: https://good-books-f2cd9.firebaseapp.com/